 Sacred Flowers

-Sacred Flower & Holy Flower Meaning
+Sacred Flowers & Holy Flower Meaning

 Sacred flowers exist in nearly every culture and spiritual tradition.
 These beloved holy flowers have inspired poetry, song and art throughout history.
 Each entry in this alphabetical list features identifying photos and descriptions of the flower’s meaning as well as other fun facts.
 Explore the extensive flower meanings below for sacred flowers from around the world!